HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/data/MasterList-Explanation.md

  * _Source:_ Researcher classified value
  * _Field type:_ Integer
  * _WordPress Field Name:_ None.
  * _Explanation:_ This field is a binary field.
 Like 'Stop Class 1', 'Stop Class 2' and 'Stop Class 3' it is also a filter.
 Possible values in this filter include '8' and '9'.
+The number '8' is assigned to records which do actually represent a verifiable lexical database, whereas a '9' is assigned to archive records with something in it but it was not a lexical database.
 * **Was the archive entry description clear that this was a lexical database/dataset?**
  * _Source:_ Researcher classified value
- * _Field type:_ <-- **NEED ANSWER**-->
+ * _Field type:_ String
  * _WordPress Field Name:_ None.
  * _Explanation:_ <-- **NEED ANSWER**-->
 * **Stop Class 5**